haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 ## Defining restraints for docking

-Before setting up the docking we need first to generate distance restraint files in a format suitable for HADDOCK.
+Before setting up the docking, we first need to generate distance restraint files in a format suitable for HADDOCK.
 HADDOCK uses [CNS][link-cns]{:target="_blank"} as computational engine.
 A description of the format for the various restraint types supported by HADDOCK can be found in our [Nature Protocol][nat-pro]{:target="_blank"} paper, Box 4.

 Distance restraints are defined as follows: